 You will also need a passport size and quality photograph - head and shoulders only, in colour against a plain background, with nothing obscuring your face.

 Young people aged 16-18 years old and 19-25 year old full time volunteers are entitled to 30% travel discount with a Young person's bus concession card.

 All concessionary card holders – over 60’s, disabled – are to be issued with a new ‘mygov’ smart card.
 The cards currently held will no longer work after the end of the year.
 We have been advised by the card issuer that replacement cards will only be issued to verified addresses and we are currently working with them to carry out a data match/cleanse exercise.
 This is to ensure replacement cards are issued to accurate and up-to-date addresses.

-West Dunbartonshire Council (the Data Controller) will be extracting citizen contact details (name, address, post code, date of birth) from the following systems: Council Tax, SEEMIS, Customer Relationship Management System and Care First (Blue Badge information), for the purpose of data cleansing and matching.
+West Dunbartonshire Council (the Data Controller) will be extracting citizen contact details (name, address, post code, date of birth) from the following systems: Council Tax, SEEMIS, Citizen Relationship Management System and Care First (Blue Badge information), for the purpose of data cleansing and matching.
 It is in the legitimate interests of the Council and its citizens to ensure replacement cards are issued to correct addresses and the information extracted will be used for this sole purpose only.

 To apply for a card call Strathclyde Partnership for Transport (SPT) 0141 333 3211.

 First Bus offer a service from Glasgow to Clydebank, Dumbarton and Balloch.
 Visit www.firstgroup.com for timetables and pick up points.

 McGills Buses offer a service from Renfrewshire to Clydebank, Visit http://www.mcgillsbuses.co.uk for timetables and pick up points.

 You can find your nearest bus stop by visiting the Traveline Scotland my bus stop times website http://traveline.info/.